-We conclude that $N{\wedge A}$ is semi-directed in both cases.
+We conclude that $N{\land A}$ is semi-directed in both cases.
 By Lemma 3.1, it now follows that $N|A$ is semi-directed.
 It is also easy to see that $N|A$ is phylogenetic, since otherwise a suppression operation would be applicable.

-4 Simple level-2 networks
+4 Simple Level-2 Networks

 We aim to understand which networks are uniquely determined by their induced set of quarnets.
 In this section, we shall focus on understanding this for some networks that are structurally very simple.
-To make this more precise, we start with presenting a formal definition of a quarnet.
+To make this more precise, we start by presenting a formal definition of a quarnet.